 Background & Experience

-Murphy was called to the bar of British Columbia in 2007 and joined the predecessor firm that year after completing a joint articling program with a national trade union and a union-side law firm in Toronto.
+Murphy was called to the bars of Ontario and British Columbia in 2007 and joined the predecessor firm that year after completing a joint articling program with a national trade union and a union-side law firm in Toronto.
 She holds a B.A. from Ryerson University, an LL.B. from Osgoode Hall Law School, and an LL.M. in International Human Rights Law and International Labour Rights from Lund University (Sweden).